junxit/us-congress-bills-114/bill.md

 ---
 legis-num: S. 2854
-congress: 114th CONGRESS
+congress: One Hundred Fourteenth Congress of the United States of America
 session: 2nd Session
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 2854

-That the bill from the Senate (S. 2854) entitled “An Act to reauthorize the Emmett Till Unsolved Civil Rights Crime Act of 2007.”, do pass with the following
+> To reauthorize the Emmett Till Unsolved Civil Rights Crime Act of 2007.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title